 Could frame thy fearful symmetry

 The central question, as the reader slowly realizes, pertains to the existence of God.
 Slowly, William Blake attacks the Christian God as he asks whether a divine entity is capable of creating such a mesmerizing creature with perfect definitions and extraordinary beauty.
 Whether he deems, God wrong for creating such a creature is left open-ended to the reader.

-The “fearful symmetry” is a nuanced trait that has dual allusions, one for the tiger and the other referring to divine deity.
-As apparent, the sublime characteristic refers to an entity extremely big and powerful yet mysterious.
+The “fearful symmetry” is a nuanced trait that has dual allusions, one for the tiger and the other referring to a divine deity.
+The sublime characteristic refers to an entity that is both big and powerful yet remains mysterious.
 As a result, the poet starts off with poetic allusions, entirely open-ended for the reader to perceive as he pleases.
-He slowly arrives at the question as to how God would be when he hath created such a scary creature walking freely in the jungle.
+He slowly arrives at the question as to what kind of God God is if he created such a scary creature.

 In what distant deep or skies